BuzzFeed says its morning news show ‘AM to DM’ is reaching 1M daily viewers

 I should say up front that I’m super-biased here, even by the debased standards of media writing about media.
 One of the show’s hosts, Saeed Jones, was my roommate a few years ago, while the other, Isaac Fitzgerald, is a close friend.
 (He was the one who suggested that Jones and I should live together.)

 Still, I was far from the only one watching after the show premiered last week.
 AM to DM was trending on Twitter, reaching #1 in the U.S. and #4 globally.
-In fact, BuzzFeed says that the show averaged about 1 million unique viewers each day, with clips from the show being viewed a total of 10 million times.
+In fact, BuzzFeed says the show averaged about 1 million unique viewers each day, with clips being viewed a total of 10 million times.
 And it’s a young audience, with 78 percent of daily live viewers under 35.

 How many of those viewers actually are watching entire episodes?
-BuzzFeed isn’t saying, except to note that the 1 million number includes both people who watched the full hour and just tuned in for shorter segments.
+BuzzFeed says it doesn’t know yet, but the 1 million number includes both people who watched the full hour and just tuned in for shorter segments.

 The company also pointed to tweets of people watching at work, at school and just listening to the audio while walking or working.
 For their part, producer Cindy Vanegas-Gesuale and her hosts seem perfectly comfortable with the idea that the audience can watch however much or little of the show as they want, wherever they are, on whatever device.